 The Online Travel Agencies (OTA) are now the most used tool of travel booking, both for the means of transport and accommodation (Mauri & Minazzi, 2013) and, consequently, online reviews have been exponentially increasing its use and impact in the hospitality industry over the last years, due to the social media and technological evolution.
-In fact, according to Vermeulen and Seegers (2009), online reviews contribute with \$10 billion in online travel purchases, as over 60% of the potential hotel customers search for online feedback before travelling and base their purchase decisions on it (Mauri & Minazzi, 2013).
-Therefore, electronic word-of-mouth (eWOM), which according to Henning-Thurau et al. (2004) is defined as "any positive or negative statement made by potential, actual or former customers about a product or company, which is made available to a multitude of people and institutions via the internet", has become a huge aspect when travelling, since nowadays every consumer has access to the internet and can easily express either positive or negative feedback.
+In fact, nowadays potential hotel customers search for online feedback before travelling and base their purchase decisions on online reviews (Mauri & Minazzi, 2013).
+Therefore, electronic word-of-mouth (eWOM), which according to Henning-Thurau et al. (2004, pp. 39) is defined as "any positive or negative statement made by potential, actual or former customers about a product or company, which is made available to a multitude of people and institutions via the internet", has become a huge aspect when travelling, since currently every consumer has access to the internet and can easily express either positive or negative feedback.
 Most importantly, it is an online tool to be used when others seek for advice as part of the decision-making process, such as where to stay, especially in hospitality industry, as consumers are purchasing an experience and cannot predict its evaluation (Sparks & Browning, 2011).
-Therefore, holidays can be considered as a high risk and involvement purchase, due to its usual personal importance and also high value of money (Papathanassis & Knolle, 2009).
-In every industry, service quality is a determinant of the customer's perceptions and their feedback.
-The ideal would be that the target's expectations meet the perceptions, which will directly influence a positive word of mouth, contributing for a development of reputation and trust (Corbitt & Thanasankit, 2003).
+Moreover, holidays can be considered as a high risk and involvement purchase, due to its usual personal importance and also high value of money (Papathanassis & Knolle, 2011).
+Service quality is a determinant of the customer's perceptions and their feedback.
+The ideal would be that the target's expectations meet the perceptions, which will directly influence a positive word of mouth, contributing for a development of reputation and trust (Corbitt et al., 2003).
 Hence, research contributions that unveil and provide in-depth understanding on the features that have the most impact on customer feedback are valuable for sustainable decision making.